 Halloween Town features a few unique elements on the overworld: Guillotines that can harm you if you’re stupid enough to hang around them (the structure of a CoM world makes it incredibly easy to avoid anything that isn’t shooting at you), and (speaking of things that shoot at you) there are fountains that spit acid from a distance.
 Nothing all that menacing, in fact it’s quite easy to move across the rooms to find the Gold Rooms no matter what floor you’re on, but getting around isn’t your only aim here.
 There are other things to find if you put in the extra effort.

 There are plenty of things to interact with on the overworld, if by “interact with” you meant “destroy like a bull in a china shop.”
 You spend a lot of time breaking objects in the overworld, causing the broken objects to drop Health Orbs or special red orbs you later learn are called “Moogle Points.”
 The 3D games introduced a few items you have to break with a combo finisher instead of a regular attack, so you’ll want to hit every object type at least three times to get a measure of them.
 In addition to Health Orbs and Moogle Points, broken stuff can also drop fresh attack cards for your deck, which is what you’re really looking for.
 These can be any card you’ve previously unlocked, though they have a high chance of dropping the card associated with the local Keyblade instead, which is unlocked immediately upon entering the world (in this case, the Pumpkinhead).
-Sora’s Keyblade never transform in this game, but the Keyblade cards change the amount of damage you cause or how quickly it swings or recovers.
+Sora’s Keyblade never transforms in this game, but the Keyblade cards change the amount of damage you cause or how quickly it swings or recovers.
 You’ll want to retire most of your Kingdom Key cards over time.
 Destroying obstacles is hardly the most efficient way to get new cards, but it is handy.